Chitral: Geography and climate

 The city has an average elevation of 1500 m.

-Climate

 In contrast to more southerly valleys of Khyber Pakhtunkhwa, Chitral has a dry Mediterranean climate (Köppen Csa) with almost no rainfall during the very hot summers.
 Precipitation occurs mainly from spring thunderstorms brought about by western frontal systems.
 In the winter the nighttime temperature occasionally drops to −10 °C. Winter snowfall in the town can be quite heavy with an accumulation of up to 60 cm being quite common, at higher elevations snowfall can reach as high as 20 m.